-What type of fitting do you need for your job?
+What type of fire hose fitting do you need for your job?

 - Adapter fittings and couplers are used to change from one size or thread pattern to another, direction or include a swivel in a hose lay line.
 They are also made from brass, aluminum and occasionally composite plastic.

 - Higbee thread fittings provide easy identification of the first thread and allow for the quick connection of one coupling to another, or to the water source eliminating cross threading.

 - Storz fire hose couplings are often referred to as sexless.
 This adapter secures using interlocking hooks and flanges with a quarter turn of the coupling, and sometimes features a locking device.